dimensi0n/goindock/README.md

 ## What's in this ?

 * Alpine as Operating System
+* Docker in docker
 * Golang (latest version)
+* Fish shell and Oh-My-Fish
 * Git
 * Fully configured Vim for Golang